UnKnownnPasta/NotAETools/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by [Zlushiie](https://github.com/Zlushiie)
-- Built for the Warframe community
+- Built for a Warframe community
-- Special thanks to all contributors
+- Special thanks to all contributors (me and me and testers)

 ## Support

 For support, please:
 1. Check the [documentation](https://github.com/UnKnownnPasta/NotAETools/tree/V2#readme)
 2. Open an [issue](https://github.com/UnKnownnPasta/NotAETools/issues)
-3. Contact the maintainers
+3. Contact the maintainers (me)

 ## Status